actions/stale/README.md

 #### exempt-draft-pr

 If set to `true`, the pull requests currently in draft will not be marked as stale automatically.
-⚠️ This option consume more one operation per pull request to process because we need to fetch the pull request with the GitHub API.
+⚠️ This option consume one operation per pull request to process because we need to fetch the pull request with the GitHub API to know if it's a draft one or not.

 Default value: `false`
 Required Permission: `pull-requests: read`